Skip to content

 Coding Schemes

-We also support the older flash SMS flag in the encoding, although if possible we would recommend using the TLV field for the same as recommended for forwards compatibility by the spec.
+We also support the older flash SMS flag in the encoding.
+However if possible, we would recommend using the TLV field dest_addr_subunit as recommended for forwards compatibility by the spec.

 The following Data Coding Scheme values are supported: